amateur-writings/amateur-writings.github.io/about.markdown

 title: About
 permalink: /about
 ---

-early 20s, trying to be less dumb and broke each day by writing weekly blogs in my second language
+early 20s, trying to express thoughts coherently by writing blogs in my second language